Welcome to The Storied Recipe!

 - Some recipes will call for parsley or thyme; others insist that herbs are too fussy for a traditional Irish Stew.

-- Many American adaptations will add Guinness beer to the broth for a Guinness Beef Stew – but Shauna says that Guinness Stew is a popular, but completely separate, menu item to Irish Stew.
+- Many American adaptations will add Guinness beer to the broth for a Guinness Beef Stew – but Shauna says that Guinness Stew is a popular, but completely separate, menu item from Irish Stew.

 - Potatoes are not meant to be layered on top of the stew in fancy patterns.